Do-Smartie/medical-consultant-client-ui/README.md

 ## Files

-1. `assets`: Directory containing assets like images, stylesheets, or JavaScript files.
+1. `assets`: Directory containing assets like images
 2. `chatbot.html`: HTML file for the chatbot interface.
 3. `login.html`: HTML file for the login page.
 4. `registration.html`: HTML file for the registration page.